Thiago099/three-gizmo/readme.md

 helper.render()
 ```

-you can change the gizmo position by calling this method:
+You can change the gizmo position by calling this method:

 ```js
 helper.setOrigin(position)
 ```

-this method returns if the mouse is over any of the helpers, this is usefull to not take any other click action, if you are selecting a guzmo
+This method returns if the mouse is over any of the helpers, this is useful to not take any other click action, if you are selecting a gizmo

 ```js
 helper.isHover()
 ```

-you can customize you gizmo by using the setColor function
+You can customize your gizmo by using the setColor function

 ```js
 import { setColor } from "three-gizmo";